IN CONVERSATION WITH: INTERIOR DESIGNER,

 Hello, Ed!
 So tell us, what first led you into the world of interior design?

-It sounds awful but it really came from an interest into why I loved and felt so comfortable in some homes and not others!
-Some people have such an eye for making a space beautiful and I loved this and noticed it from an early age.
-I think working with developers on many projects I really try to create schemes that feel like a home.
+It really came from an interest into why I loved and felt so comfortable in some homes, and not others!
+Some people have such an eye for making a space beautiful and I loved and noticed this from an early age.
+I think whilst working with developers on many projects, I really try to create schemes that feel like a home.

 Were there moments early in your career that helped shape your design philosophy today?